 26 Pages Posted: 26 May 2020

 The sovereignty of indigenous peoples has long been a matter of debate.
-This chapter investigates the spatio-temporal dimensions of indigenous sovereignty in international law.
-The topic holds both theoretical relevance and contemporary practical significance, as it can inform and transform ongoing debates on the rights of indigenous peoples.
-The author highlights the importance of history in any serious and constructive consideration of the territorial and spatial dimensions of sovereignty.
+This paper investigates the spatio-temporal dimensions of indigenous sovereignty in international law.
+The topic holds both theoretical relevance and contemporary practical significance, as it can inform and transform ongoing debates on the rights of indigenous people.
+The chapter highlights the importance of history in any serious and constructive consideration of the territorial and spatial dimensions of sovereignty.
 It also highlights that a just or at least fair resolution of any question relating to sovereignty, including its territorial dimension, must fully consider competing stories, histories, and temporalities of sovereignty.
-This method of analysis infuses the concept of sovereignty with inter-civilizational connotations, which are often neglected in current debates.
-Going beyond the traditional conception of state sovereignty, the chapter supports the emergence of novel concepts, such as parallel sovereignty, to complement and give further impulse to the self-determination of indigenous peoples within the state.
-This reflection appeals to the experiences and histories of non-Western cultures and civilizations, thereby opening new avenues for informing future theory and practice of international law.
+This method of analysis infuses the concept of sovereignty with inter-civilisational connotations, which are often neglected in current debates.
+Going beyond the traditional conception of State sovereignty, the paper supports the emergence of novel concepts, such as parallel sovereignty, to complement and give further impulse to the self-determination of indigenous peoples within the State.
+This reflection appeals to the experiences and histories of non-Western cultures and civilisations, thereby opening new avenues for informing future theory and practice of international law.

-Keywords: history and theory of international law, sovereignty, indigenous peoples, inter-cultural approaches
+Keywords: Indigenous peoples, human rights, sovereignty, history and theory of international law